line/line-login-starter/README.md

 ## Further testing with the starter application

-You can clone the repository of the starter application to your computer, make changes, and deploy it on your web server.
+You can clone the repository of the starter application to your computer, make changes, and deploy the starter application on your web server.
 For more information, see [Deploying with Git](https://devcenter.heroku.com/articles/git).

 ### Requirements